How to Write a Value Proposition That Converts (Without Jargon or Buzzwords)

 The best value propositions don’t use clever wordplay.
 They answer three cold, hard questions in the first 100 words:

 The “So What?”
 Stress Test: Read your headline out loud.
-If you can follow it with “So what?” and not have a punchy answer, keep writing.
+If you can follow it with “So what?” and not have a punchy answer, your copywriting strategy needs work.

 The Subheadline: Closing the Gap